Ready to find the perfect college degree?

 EC-Council Certified Security Analyst (ECSA)

 This certification is designed for those looking for a career as a penetration tester.
 The main focus of the course is how to ethically breach a security system.
-The prerequisite for this test is the formal training program or two years of related professional experience and an educational background in information security.
+The prerequisite for this test is the formal training program or two years of related professional experience.
+You also need an educational background in information security.

 This is a more advanced certification than the Security+ certificate.
-The test is more robust and goes much more in-depth on cyber attacks, threats, risk management, and incident response.
-It is recommended that individuals have the Network+ certification, Security+ certification, and at least four years of experience in cybersecurity.
+The test is more robust and goes much more in-depth on:

 Global Information Assurance Certifications (GIAC)